Curated and Reviewed by

 This Using Photographs to Teach Social Justice | Exposing Racism lesson plan also includes:

 Photographs capture a moment in time.
 And some of the best pictures demand that viewers not only ask questions about why the photo packs such an emotional wallop, but also about what happened before and after it was taken.
-A photograph of Elizabeth Eckford attempting to enter Central High School while being harassed by Hazel Bryan is such a picture and the focus of a lesson about using photographs to expose racism.
-A powerful and thought-provoking lesson.
+A photograph of Elizabeth Eckford attempting to enter Central High School while being harassed by Hazel Bryan is such a picture and the focus of a instructional activity about using photographs to expose racism.
+A powerful and thought-provoking instructional activity.

 1 Collection